Going digital in a global pandemic

 Success in numbers

-Views for our palliative/end of life care work
+More than 2000 responses to our palliative/end of life care project

 New from PRSB this year